jawadchar/msp-support-lab/lab-assistant-prompt.md

 **If an answer is too long or too vague**, say `shorter` or `just the click path`.
 Don't re-explain what you want.

-## Etiquette

-Open book is genuine, but there's a difference between confirming a detail and visibly reading a script.
-Use it to check, not to learn.

-Narrate the lookup when you do it — "let me double-check the order on this, I want to convert before removing the license" reads as diligence.
-Thirty seconds of silent reading reads as bluffing.

-The people who look best in open-book labs barely touch the book.